snowdamiz/dcmc-form-1/README.md

 ### Testing App

-Cd into the app directory and run these two commands
+CD into the app directory and run these two commands

 ```
 yarn build